-In today’s competitive culture, the ability to increase resilience has become a critical skill because it takes more than talent to succeed.
+In today’s competitive culture, the ability to increase resilience is a critical skill because it takes more than talent to succeed.

-Adversity creates many forms of stress—whether it’s the stress that comes scaling a business, expanding into a new market, or juggling the demands of family.
+Adversity creates many forms of stress.
+It happens when we scale a business, expand into a new market, or juggle the demands of family.

 The way in which we overcome adversity determines how we will achieve success—LaRae Quy